Words by Cathrine Disney

 What are your aims as a bio artist working in between science and art?

 I think an artist could spend a lifetime arriving at an answer to this type of question and I especially like that fact.
-I really want to keep it that way – to maintain a sense of mystery in terms of my relationship with my art and its intended purpose.
+To keep it that way and maintain a sense of mystery in terms of my relationship with my art and its intended purpose.

 What is your chief enemy of creativity?

-Once I find momentum, I can usually maintain dedication to my work with intensity – focussed to completion through the blood, sweat and tears of artistic production.
+Once I find momentum, I can usually maintain a dedication to my work with intensity – focused on completion through the blood, sweat and tears of artistic production.
 Perhaps a sense of loyalty in this quiet determination is what some people have connected with in my work.

 You couldn’t live without…